mendix/HTMLSnippet/README.md

 * Contents :
 The HTML or Javascript to embed.
 * External File :
 The path to the HTML or JavaScript file you want to add.
 The root is the theme folder.
 Will override the Contents section if used.
+With the newly added "/p/" native deeplinks, you may want to start your file path with a "/" to prevent any 404s caused by this deeplink.
 * On click microflow :
 The microflow which should be executed on click.
 This can be used to, for example, show a page when the snippet is being clicked.
 * Documentation :